DLR-MO/vinspect/README.md

 The `Inspection` class continuously saves the inspection data to prevent any data loss.
 The data can be loaded instantiating an inspection with the same save path.
 It is then also possible to continue the inspection and appending new data to the loaded file.

+An inspection can also be exported in the DICONDE format for further analysis or documentation purposes.

 ## ROS 2